 Your WordPress admin dashboard screen will look something like this:

 If you’re a new user, the “Welcome to WordPress,” message will appear in the dashboard’s top position with helpful links to get you started.

 Besides this header section, you’ll notice that the WordPress dashboard includes a left-hand navigation menu with links to submenus:

 - “At a Glance:” This provides stats on your WordPress site content and the current version.
 You can view how many blog posts and comments you have on your site along with how much hourly traffic your site is receiving.

 - “Activity:” A section that highlights your most recent blog posts, comments, and other activities.
 You can view recently published content and manage incoming comments from visitors on your site.

 - “Quick Draft:” A form where you can submit new post ideas quickly.
 When you’re creating new content on-the-go, this section is fast, convenient, and saves your drafts so you can edit and publish at a later date.

 - “WordPress News:” A column containing notifications from the WordPress team.
 This is a great resource to stay updated with community events like WordCamps or meetups with local WordPress users.

-Congrats, you’re now logged in and it’s time to get familiar with the WordPress components that will help you continue building your site.
+Congrats, you’re now logged in.
+Use our WordPress guide to get familiar with the WordPress components that will help you continue building your site.